locnnil/workshop/docs/how-to/use-sdkcraft.rst

 Use the SDK
 -----------

-The resulting SDK can be accessed by |project_markup| as follows:
+The resulting SDK can be accessed by |ws_markup| as follows:

 .. code-block:: yaml
    :caption: .workshop.golang.yaml